AlluSu/hedging-simulation/README.md

-# Hedging assignment
+# Hedging simulation
-The purpose of this assignment is to perform delta hedging, delta-vega hedging, delta-vega-gamma hedging and other financial risk management strategies on real option data.
-In this report, we are using Apple's stock option data, which was obtained from Refinitiv using the university's license with the Python script found under *data/data-fetching-scripts* directory.
+This project performs delta hedging, delta-vega hedging, delta-vega-gamma hedging and other financial risk management strategies on real option data.
+The data used is Apple's stock option data, which was obtained from Refinitiv using the university's license with the Python script found under *data/data-fetching-scripts* directory.
 Apple stock options was chosen due to Apple's stock being very liquid.

 This assignment was done as part of the Financial Engineering 1 class as a group project.